 Also, make sure your antivirus and antimalware software are scheduled to run regular scans to check for viruses and malware.
 If you visit a website or open an email attachment you didn’t intend to, stop what you are doing and run security scans.

-10. Document purchases, and review your documents.
+10. Document purchases and review your documents.
 When placing an online order, save or print a copy of the order confirmation (provided via a webpage and/or email) in the event it is needed for future reference.

-Make sure to check your credit card statements frequently.
+Check your credit card statements frequently.
 There's no need to wait for statements to come in the mail either; check your purchase history online more frequently to better detect suspicious activity.

 Be cautious, and remain vigilant